 Also, the core theme has no dependencies like jQuery.

-To get a complete idea, I conducted speed tests on three different sites:
+To get a better idea of how the theme performs, I conducted some speed tests using three different sites:

 - Default WordPress Installation with no extra content